paul-hammant/tbd/content/feature-flags/index.md

 If could be that the flag controls something large like a component.
 In our case above we could say that `OneClickPurchasing` and `ShoppingCart` are the names of a components.
-It could be that the granularity of the flag is much smaller - Say Americans want to see temperatures in degrees Fahrenheit and other nationalities would prefer degrees Centigrade/Celcuius.
+It could be that the granularity of the flag is much smaller - Say Americans want to see temperatures in degrees Fahrenheit and other nationalities would prefer degrees Centigrade/Celsius.
 We could have a flag `--temp=F` and `--temp=C`.
 For fun, the developers also added `--temp=K` (Kelvins).

 ## Implementation

-For the `OneClickPurchasing` and `ShoppingCart` alternates, it culd be that an abstraction `PurchasingCompleting` abstraction was created.
+For the `OneClickPurchasing` and `ShoppingCart` alternates, it could be that a `PurchasingCompleting` abstraction was created.
 Then at the most primordial boot place that's code controlled, the `--withOneClickPurchase` flag is acted upon: